Deployment strategies and best practices for optimizing performance on Azure Search

-Since replicas are copies of your data, having multiple replicas allows Azure Search to do machine reboots and maintenance against one replica at a time while allowing queries to continue to be executed against the other replicas.
-For that reason, you will also need to consider how this downtime may impact the queries that now have to be executed against one less copy of the data.
+Since replicas are copies of your data, having multiple replicas allows Azure Search to do machine reboots and maintenance against one replica while allowing query execution to continue on other replicas.
+Conversely, if you take replicas away, you'll incur query performance degradation, assuming those replicas were an under-utilized resource.

 Scaling for geo-distributed workloads and geo-redundancy

-For geo-distributed workloads, you will find that users located far from the data center where your Azure Search service is hosted will have higher latency rates.
-For this reason, it is often important to have multiple search services in regions that are in closer proximity to these users.
+For geo-distributed workloads, users who are located far from the data center hosting Azure Search will have higher latency rates.
+One mitigation is to provision multiple search services in regions with closer proximity to these users.
 Azure Search does not currently provide an automated method of geo-replicating Azure Search indexes across regions, but there are some techniques that can be used that can make this process simple to implement and manage.
 These are outlined in the next few sections.

-The goal of a geo-distributed set of search services is to have two or more indexes available in two or more regions where a user will be routed to the Azure Search service that provides the lowest latency as seen in this example:
+The goal of a geo-distributed set of search services is to have two or more indexes available in two or more regions where a user is routed to the Azure Search service that provides the lowest latency as seen in this example:

 Keeping data in sync across multiple Azure Search services

-Here is an example of what that architecture would look like.
+Here is a high-level visual of what that architecture would look like.

-If you are using the Azure Search Push API to update content in your Azure Search index, you can keep your various search services in sync by pushing changes to all search services whenever an update is required.
-When doing this it is important to make sure to handle cases where an update to one search service fails and one or more updates succeed.
+If you are using the Azure Search REST API to push content in your Azure Search index, you can keep your various search services in sync by pushing changes to all search services whenever an update is required.
+In your code, make sure to handle cases where an update to one search service fails but fails for other search services.